 Bacteria in dental plaque usually irritate the gums with the toxins they produce.
-P. gingivalis, on the other hand, deals damage in two ways.
+P. gingivalis, on the other hand, deals with damage in two ways.
 Further studies on the bacterium showed that it secretes enzymes that make the immune system target itself, causing the destruction of bone and soft tissue.
 On top of toxin irritation, your gums also must deal with your immune system as well.

-What the vaccine does is first attack those enzymes to prevent a destructive immune response.
+What the vaccine does is first attack those enzymes to prevent a destructive immune system response.
 Afterward, it produces antibodies that neutralize the toxins, preventing irritation.

 So far, the vaccine has only been tested on mice.
 Still, The University of Melbourne scientists are confident in future clinical trials.
-Nevertheless, we’re looking forward to a future within missing teeth and achy gums.
+Nevertheless, we’re looking forward to a future without missing teeth and achy gums.